 While ownership and decision rights are perhaps the most straightforward measures of government influence, there may be a tangled web of relation between the firm and the government.
-Specifically, it is possible that government exerts influence through other channels, such as connection of the manager to the party, implicit or explicit subsidies, and regulatory barriers to entry.
-In our survey, we design questions that allow us to further explore these aspects of state influence.
-Given the dramatic control change via the MBO route, we mainly focus on the comparison between MBOs and other privatization methods.
-This analysis will also help understand our later results on MBO performance.
+Specifically, it is possible that government exerts influence through other channels, such as connection of the manager to the party, subsidized loans or other subsidies, and regulatory barriers to entry.
+In our survey, we design survey questions that allow us to further explore these other aspects of state influence.
+Given the previous finding of dramatic control change via the MBO route, we mainly focus on the comparison of MBOs with other methods of privatizations.
+These results will also serve as a nice background in understanding our later analysis of MBO performance.

-Panel A of Table 7 displays the firm's political connections along three dimensions, namely, whether top officials are appointed by the government, whether the firm has are government officials on the board, whether the top manager is a former government official.
+Panel A of Table 7 shows the firm's political connections along three dimensions, namely, whether top officials are appointed by the government, whether the firm has are government officials on the board, whether the top manager is a former government official.
 It turns out that the strongest form of political connection in China's privatized firms is through personnel appointment: in 23% firms, the chairman or top manager is appointed by the government.
 Such connection, however, is much weaker in MBOs involving only 0.3% of the firms and the difference is significant at the 1% level.
 Political connection in the form of government officials on the board or being the top manager is not common and is in only 4% and 2% of privatized firms respectively.
 The numbers are even lower among MBOs, involving, respectively, 0.3% and 1% of firms, and the difference is significant at the 1% and 5% levels.

-Panel B of Table 7 shows that MBOs receive less government subsidies.
+Panel B of Table 7 reports whether the firms receive various government subsidies.
 Land is the most important government subsidy.
 MBOs are significantly less likely to obtain land subsidy, 59% vs. 67% (a significant difference at the 1% level).
 The composition of land subsidy is also telling: MBOs are less likely to obtain direct allocation of land (19% v.
 31%, significant at 1% level), which represents a large subsidy, whereas they are slightly more likely to purchase land at substantially subsidized prices (40% vs. 36%).
 Government funded R&D projects are not common, involving 3% of the firms.
 The number is even lower for MBOs, 1%, and the difference is significant at the 1% level.

-Panel C of Table 7 demonstrates that MBOs receive less government support in financing.
+Panel C of Table 7 presents government support in financing.
 While MBOs have a similar likelihood to have bank loans, their loan applications are significantly more likely to be rejected, 26% vs. 22% (a significant difference at the 10% level).
 When asked about the reasons for loan rejection, MBOs are more likely quote bank credit rationing (4% vs. 3%) - state-owned banks typically have quarterly or annual limits imposed by their regulatory agents - and a lack of relationship with the government (4% vs. 3%).
 The differences are significant, respectively, at the 5% and 10% levels.
 Finally, there is no difference in the chance of obtaining government loan guarantees between the two groups of firms.
+Thus, MBOs overall has less government support in obtaining bank financing as compared with other privatized firms.